jonderwaater/smoothify/README.md

 -- stravaup.py
 Uploads the the activity.
 **Warning**:
   In order to upload the new data to Strava, the old activity (duplicate) has to be deleted.
-You may loose data, so make backups if you are not sure.
+You may lose data, so make backups if you are not sure.

 ## DEPENDENCIES